-A species list for this community is Appendix B.
+A species list for this community is Appendix C.

 Rounded benchmarks for PCT 4042 are listed below, as targets for established revegetation.
-Listed benchmarks are indications of projected foliage cover at maturity.
+Listed benchmarks are indications of Foliage Projected Cover at maturity.

 Foliage Projective Cover (FPC) is defined as the vertically projected percentage cover of photosynthetic foliage from green trees and shrubs taller than two metres.